King-Laboratory/scRNASeq-miRNASeq-and-TF-Network-Analysis/README.md

 ## Funding

-Funded by NIH grant number T32 GM132006 the Maine INBRE Program (NIH/NIGMS P20 GM103423).
+Funded by NIH grant number T32 GM132006 and the Maine INBRE Program (NIH/NIGMS P20 GM103423).

 ## **License for Data**